 Thus, the weakness of Pakistan's dominant political party, and in particular its inability to forge consensus among different class-based interests, enabled and even encouraged civilian bureaucrats to gradually enlarge their power within the state.
 By early 1954, it was a mere matter of time before the Muslim League was completely sidelined by the civilian bureaucracy.
 In October 1954, an alliance of civilian bureaucrats and Punjabi landlords coalesced to prevent the ratification of the League's constitution.
 Though the League-dominated Constituent Assembly had already agreed to the provincial power-sharing formula, the new governing Punjabi Chief Minister Firoz Khan Noon (a large landlord) and Governor-General Ghulam Mohammad both withdrew their support of the constitution.

-60 the ability to dismiss provincial governments and binding him to the advice of his ministers.
+The League-dominated Constituent Assembly attempted to assert its power over the Governor-General by constitutionally stripping him of the ability to dismiss provincial governments and binding him to the advice of his ministers.
 In return, the Governor-General dismissed the Constituent Assembly and banned public meetings for two months, marking a decisive win for the power-aggrandizing bureaucracy in the struggle between elected and unelected institutions.
 The Bengalis in the Constituent Assembly, who had been elected a few months previously in provincial elections, now supported its dissolution because they were political opponents of the United Front.
 This "bureaucratic coup," and the inability of League politicians to challenge it, meant that governing power now rested firmly in the hands of civilian bureaucrats.